It summoned Wind in silken thread,

 In the distant sea of gray."

-The boy stood firm.
+The girl stood firm.

-His eyes took flight
+Her eyes took flight

 Upon this silk-winged, soaring sight.